International Audio Arts Festival

 April 4th-7th 2019

-Programmed events will begin on Thursday afternoon, with lots of opportunities for listening and interacting from the beginning.
-And don’t worry if you don’t know anyone else who’s going to the festival, there'll be lots of opportunities to interact and be introduced right from the beginning
+Programmed events began on Thursday afternoon, with lots of opportunities for listening and interacting from the beginning.
+And you didn't need to be worry if you didn't know anyone else on the festival - there were lots of opportunities to interact and be introduced right from the beginning.

-All HearSay events will take place within a few hundred metres of each other.
-It’s a very small village
+All HearSay events took place within a few hundred metres of each other.
+Kilfinane is a very small village.

-In 2017, which was the third year of the festival, we had around 90 events in 19 locations around the village ranging from peoples' living rooms to churches, pubs to coffee shops, libraries to schoolrooms.
+In 2019, which was the fourth year of the festival, we had more than 100 events in 19 locations around the village ranging from peoples' living rooms to churches, pubs to coffee shops, libraries to schoolrooms.

-We've had blindfold tastings accompanied by sumptous sounds, and Audio Agony Aunts.
+In previous years we've had blindfold tastings accompanied by sumptous sounds, and Audio Agony Aunts.
 There were live collaborations, audio performances, and a cafe where every item on the menu was a conversation topic to do with sound, walks in the dark and an Audio Wake.
-There's Michelin starred chef cooking sea urchins in a school library transformed into a light house, People browsed a pop-up radio museum, wandered with a locative sound app of the village, and participated in a listening/memory session in the barbers.
+There was Michelin starred chef cooking sea urchins in a school library transformed into a light house, People browsed a pop-up radio museum, wandered with a locative sound app of the village, and participated in a listening/memory session in the barbers.

 HearSay is about encountering ideas and creators you mightn't have been aware of.
 We want participants to ‘stumble upon' inspiration.
 Therefore for sessions hosted by local people in their kitchens and living room, the host contributor isn't known until the tea is poured.